radiant-rstats/docs/model/app/regress.md

 * Standardize: Coefficients can be hard to compare if the explanatory variables are measured on different scales.
 By standardizing the data before estimation we can see which variables move-the-needle most.
 Note that a one-unit change is now equated to 2 x the standard deviation of the variable
 * Center: Replace all explanatory variables X by X - mean(X).
 This can be useful when trying to interpret interaction effects
 * Stepwise: A data-mining approach to select the best fitting model
+* Robust standard errors: When `robust` is selected the coefficient estimates are the same as OLS.
+However, standard errors are adjusted to account for (minor) heterogeneity and non-normality concerns.

 Additional output that does not require re-estimation: